sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 When using tables found on the internet, it is important to keep in mind that listed values can be misleading.
 The complexities listed in these tables depend on a variety of assumptions.
 For example, the `O(1)` insertion time complexity for linked lists assumes that you already have a reference to the node you're inserting on.
 A linked list may have a time complexity of `O(1)` when inserting at a referenced node such as the head or the tail.
 However, inserting into the middle of the list requires a sequential search which results in an `O(n)` runtime.
 As you can see, vital information can be lost in translation when dealing with simple summaries.

 Regarding space complexity, almost all of the fundamental data structures discussed below have an `O(n)` space complexity where `n` represents the number of elements or nodes.
 However, even though many data structures are relatively equivalent in terms of space complexity (i.e. memory scalability), there are situations in which certain data structures outperform others in terms of memory.
-For example, a densely populated array takes up less space than a well populated linked list.
-However, a sparely populated linked list takes up less space than a sparsely populated array.
+For example, a densely populated array takes up less space than a linked list of the same size.
+However, a sparsely populated array takes up more space than a shorter, full linked list.

 ## What To Expect